8ctavio/vergil/apps/docs/src/components/form/introduction.md

 ## Shared props

-Most Vergil form field components, except from the `Calendar`, `Checkbox`, and `Radio` components, have certain props in common.
+Most Vergil form field components, except for the `Calendar`, `Checkbox`, and `Radio` components, have certain props in common.
 Most notably, the `value` prop may be used to set a component's initial value when `v-model` is not used.

 :::tip
 - The `value` prop is ignored if the `model-value` prop is passed.